 This is because the supplied metal-organic gas is not diluted with helium gas.
 We evaluated that "the processing time of one wafer has improved by 12%."

 Also, with conventional systems there were frequent occurrences of problems with the disintegrating and deposition of metal-organic materials and equipment maintenance was required every 3 months.
 With the FALVS® there are no such problems.

 Since installation fees and production stop time for maintenance and replacements are not required, productivity is greatly improved and huge cost advantages can be expected.

-Domestically, we have received inquiries from multiple companies for uses such as fuel cell assessment systems, hard coating for surface cutting tools and concentrated H2O2 liquids for sterilization.
+Domestically, we have received inquiries from multiple companies for uses such as fuel cell evaluation systems, hard coating for cutting tool surface and concentrated H2O2 liquids for sterilization.
 We have also received inquiries and adoption with various new materials and the range of applications is increasing.